12 Muscular Strength Exercises To Try

 To squat:

-· Stand with your feet spread shoulder width apart, your back straight, and head up.
+• Stand with your feet spread shoulder width apart, your knees bent slightly, back straight, and head up.
 Grab weights if you can, or start with just bodyweight if necessary.

-· Bend at the knees and hinge your hips backward to keep your upper body straight and upright while you lower into the squat.
+• Bend at the knee joints and hinge your hips backward to keep your upper body straight and upright while you lower into the squat.

-· Pause once your knees reach a 90-degree angle, then use your leg muscles to propel yourself upward.
+• Pause once your knees reach a 90-degree angle, then use your leg muscles to propel yourself upward.
+Keep your feet flat on the floor; don’t let your heels come up.

-· Pause at the top for a 1-count, reset if necessary, and repeat.
+• Pause at the top with your knees slightly bent for a 1-count, reset if necessary, and repeat.

 The more squats you do, the more leg power you will build, guaranteed.